More About Me and My Path To Becoming A Therapist

 I have particular interest in:

-• Supporting women and those who identify as female through all stages of life, such as transition to adulthood, motherhood, perimenopause and menopause.
+Supporting women and those who identify as female through all stages of life.

 Contact Me

 The first step can feel big.
-I offer a free no-obligation appointment where we can figure out together if Touching Peace is the right fit for you.
+I offer a free no-obligation discovery call where we can figure out together if Touching Peace is the right fit for you.